 - Glasgow Hogmanay Who would credit it, that a town with such a hard man reputation as Glasgow would roll up the pavements at 10p.m. for Hogmanay?
 But that's the hard truth for Hogmanay in Glasgow.
 There are no big public celebrations planned.
 But the pubs, clubs and music venues will be lively if you want to make your own fun.

-- Oban Hogmanay Scotland's West Highland's seaside resort holds public events every other year that include concerts, fireworks and other celebrations.
-They'll be seeing out 2017 and welcoming in 2018 for the next one.
-But meanwhile, the atmosphere in the town is very lively.
-Most pubs and bars have an extended licence to 3am - though many operate a "lock-in" with no one admitted after midnight.
+- Oban Hogmanay Scotland's West Highland's seaside resort holds public events every other year and New Year's 2017/2018 is the next big one.
+Expect include concerts, fireworks and other celebrations.
+And the atmosphere in the town is very lively with most pubs and bars having extended licences to 3 a.m. or later.
+Many operate a "lock-in" with no one admitted after midnight.
 The ferries and boats in the harbor add to the din and there's plenty of well lubricated Scottish jollity in the streets.
 Don't expect an early night.

 - Biggar Bonfire An enormous bonfire in the center of this small town starts about 9:30p.m. on New Year's Eve.
 This bonfire is so big that they actually start building up the pile of fuel for Hogmanay ignition on December 1.
+As of December 7, they'd already started building the 2017 bonfire and you can watch their progress online on the website.
 If you have a streak of pyromania in you, you'll love it.